Fake News and Ideological Polarization

 Even so, our journey is not yet over.
 The truth is that there is still reason for optimism, and understanding how it all began is the first step toward taking action.
 After all, knowledge, not chance, determines change.

-How Did We Get So Politically Divided in The First Place?
+How Did We Get So Politically Divided?

 Theorists present two arguments in response to this question.
 The first is that algorithms shape our online experiences, placing us in echo chambers with people who believe the same things we do.
 According to this theory, technology is to blame for political polarization.
 On the other hand, some theorists argue that we actively seek information that confirms our pre-existing beliefs, or simply put, that we divide ourselves.

 Even if you favour one framework over another, the fact remains that users prefer to receive information online, whether they do so on purpose or not.
-In many ways, it is clear that we have abandoned traditional information gathering methods in favour of a "news-finds-me" mentality.
+In many ways, it is clear that we have abandoned traditional information-gathering methods in favour of a "news-finds-me" mentality.
 As a result, we no longer engage with cross-cutting content, preferring to consume only what is easily accessible to us.

 In the absence of a middle ground, we rarely encounter information outside our field of interest and tend to consume media that reinforces our beliefs.
 In part, this is due to what researchers call "selective exposure" and "availability bias," in which we only trust information provided by algorithms or content that is readily available.